lamemakes/pilot-drive/README.md

 ## Consider yourself a hacker?
 PILOT Drive is for you!
 Designed to be hackable, through means of:
 - __Common languages/frameworks__: Python is one of the most common & easy to learn languages, while the UI uses easy to read Vue [Single File Components](https://vuejs.org/guide/scaling-up/sfc.html).
+Both of these make all current functionality easily tweakable.
 - __Modularity__: The main features of PILOT Drive are contained as modular "services" that can be almost plug-and-play.
 - __Fully open source codebase__: While some alternatives claim openness, most don't actually deliver after a certain threshold.
 PILOT Drive will always be open and free to use.